DDingoose/Autonomous-Guitar/docs/User Guide.md

 However, everything else should be in place.
 The Arduino should already contain the required sketch, and most of the wires should be connected.

-Thus, to get the autonomous guitar working, you need to connect the Power Supply wires and install the Raspberry Pi software.
+Thus, to get the autonomous guitar working, you need:
+1. Disassemble the housing.
+2. Insert the microSD card into the Raspberry Pi.
+3. Set up the Pi’s software (you may need a keyboard and mouse for this).
+4. Connect the Pi and two servo drivers to the Power Supply.
+5. Set the Power Supply to 5 V.

 # 1. Introduction
-- High-level architecture: Pi ⇄ Serial ⇄ Arduino Mega ⇄ I²C ⇄ PCA9685 ⇄ Servos.
--
+The Autonomous Guitar is a proof-of-concept mechatronic instrument that can pick, strum and fret a standard six-string guitar without human hands.
+Six servos stroke the strings above the sound-hole, while twelve micro-servos press frets along the neck.

+An Arduino Mega 2560 drives the servos in real time via two PCA9685 PWM boards; a Raspberry Pi 5 schedules musical events, hosts a small Flask web app, and sends packets to the Arduino over USB serial.

+All firmware, Python code and wiring diagrams are open-source so others can extend the system.
+In short, this guide shows you how to power up, install the software and have the guitar play itself.

 # 2. Bill of Materials

 | Qty | Item                               | Notes                                                 |